 Most of us have certain edits that we commonly apply to our images.
-We all have our favourite treatments.
+We all have our favorite treatments.
 I tend to add a vignette to just about every photograph I take.
 I’ve created a series of different vignette settings that I can quickly skim through and add to my photographs.
 In a few quick clicks, I can adjust my images without worrying about sliders.
 It saves me lots of time.
-PhotoBlog writer and photographer, Anup Ghimire, wrote a great tutorial on how to do this, if you want to learn how to do it.
+PhotoBlog writer and photographer, Anup Ghimire, wrote a great tutorial on how to do this if you want to learn how to do it.

-Alternatively, you can purchase a variety of presets online ir grab some free presets.
-Check out this list of 50 of our favorite free presets to get you started.
+Alternatively, you can purchase a variety of presets online or grab some free presets.
+Check out these free Lightroom presets to get you started.
 There are loads of different photographers and editing companies that offer presets for a variety of purposes.
 And the best part, in a few clicks you can own lots of different presets that can help you edit images in a few short clicks.

 If you find yourself using a lot of the same editing steps and adjustments when editing your photos, but want a more customized look, you can make your own presets.
 The entire process is surprisingly simple, it’s all laid out right here in this step-by-step tutorial on how to install Lightroom presets.

 #8: Shoot Smaller Files

 This tip isn’t for everyone.
 There are times when you have to shoot huge files to meet certain resolution requirements for printing.
-But there are also plenty of times when you can get away with a smaller file size.
+But there are also plenty of times when you can get away with smaller file size.
 Use this to your advantage.
 Smaller files will speed up the processing speeds in Lightroom.
 When you have an old computer with slower processing speeds smaller files can help speed everything up.